ageorge95/pyAggregatedRssFeedReader/README.md

 - persistent history for all read entries

 # Usage
-- [end-user] Can be used via the bundled executabel (available in [Releases](https://github.com/ageorge95/pyAggregatedRssFeedReader/releases))
+- [end-user] Can be used via the bundled executable (available in [Releases](https://github.com/ageorge95/pyAggregatedRssFeedReader/releases))
 - [end-user] Can be used by running `Install.bat` and after that`START_RSSreader.bat`
 - [dev] Can be built as an exe by running `Install.bat` and after that `BUILD_release.bat`